 A dose-response study was designed to understand the impact and safety profile of a proanthocyanidin "standardised" whole cranberry powder (PS-WCP, "standardised" to 1.5% proanthocyanidins using a proprietary process, equal to 14.4 mg/g PACs,) on reducing the recurrences of symptomatic UTI in culture-positive subjects.
-A 90-day randomized clinical trial including an untreated control group with a total of 60 female subjects between 18-40 years of age was conducted.
-Study subjects were randomly selected and assigned to three groups including an untreated control group (n=16), a low dose (250 mg twice daily, n=21) and a high dose (500 mg twice daily, n=23) treatment group.
+A 90-day randomised clinical trial including an untreated control group with a total of 60 female subjects between 18-40 years of age was conducted.
+Study subjects were randomly selected and assigned to 3 groups including an untreated control group (n=16), a low dose (250 mg twice daily, n=21) and a high dose (500 mg twice daily, n=23) treatment group.
 The safety of PS-WCP was assessed by evaluation of biochemical and hematological parameters on days 10, 30, 60 and 90 during the study, comparing the values with those at the baseline.
-Occurrence of UTI at baseline and during the follow-up period was characterized by the presence of symptoms and Escherichia coli in the culture of urine samples.
+Occurrence of UTI at baseline and during the follow-up period was characterised by the presence of symptoms and Escherichia coli in the culture of urine samples.
 At the end of the 90-day treatment period, no significant changes were observed in the hematological and serum biochemical parameters.
-At the end of the study, change in the presence of E. coli in the untreated control group was not significant (p=0.7234), whereas, there was significant reduction (p<0.05) in the subjects positive for E. coli in both the high dose (from 74% % to 26.1%) and low dose treatment groups (from 66.7 % to 42.8 %), compared to baseline evaluation (see table 5).
+At the end of the study, change in the presence of E. coli in the untreated control group was not significant (p=0.7234), whereas, there was significant reduction (p < 0.05) in the subjects positive for E. coli in both the high dose (from 74 to 26.1%) and low dose treatment groups (from 66.7 to 42.8%), compared to baseline evaluation (see Table 5 and Figure 1).
+Symptomatic relief was also reported in the low and high dose treatment groups, while none was reported by subjects in the untreated control group.
+The authors conclude, PS-WCP was safe and reduced the number of E. coli positive subjects at both the 500 mg and 1000 mg dose levels (Sengupta et al., 2011).

-Table 5 Presence of urinary E. coli and other uropathogens in different groups at baseline evaluation and at the end of the follow up period of the study.
-The figures in parentheses represent the percentages, and were calculated from the numbers of subjects in the respective groups.
+Table 5.
+Presence of urinary E. coli and other uropathogens in different groups at baseline evaluation and at the end of the follow up period of the study.
+The figures in parentheses represent the percentages, and were calculated from the numbers of subjects in the respective groups (after Sengupta et al., 2011)

-Group Ba seline (0 day) 90 Day E. coli Other uropathogens E. coli Other uropathogens Untreated control (n=13) 4 (30.8) 11 (84.6) 5 (38.5) 12 (92.3) PS-WCP 500 mg/day (n=21) 14 (66.7) 8 (38.1) 9 (42.8) 7 (33.3) PS-WCP 1000 mg/day (n=23) 17 (74) 10 (43.5) 6 (26.1) 8 (34.8)
+Group Ba seline (0 day) 90 Day E. coli Other uropathogens E. coli Other uropathogens Untreated control (n=13) 4 (30.8) 11 (84.6) 5 ( 38.5) 12 (92.3) S-WCP 00 mg/day (n=21) 14 (66.7) 8 (38.1) 9 (42.8) 7 (33.3) 2S-WCP 000 mg/day (n=23) 17 (74) 10 (43.5) 6 (26.1) 8 (34.8)

-\ Include Klebsiella spp, Staphylococcus, and Enterobacter spp.
+Include Klebsiella spp, Staphylococcus, and Enterobacter spp.

-Figure 1 Percentage difference in E. coli positive subjects in the control and treatment groups at 10, 30, 60 and 90 day evaluation vs. baseline evaluation.
+Figure 1.
+Percentage difference in E. coli positive subjects in the control and treatment groups at 10, 30, 60 and 90 day evaluation vs. baseline evaluation. (after Sengupta et al., 2011)